NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 - `verifyHeaderAndExecuteTx()` in CCM contract determines the legitimacy of the cross chain transaction information and resolve the parameters of transaction data from the Poly chain transaction merkle proof and `crossStateRoot` contained in the block header.
 After verification through Poly, the packed transaction data could be executed on target chain.
 - Then call the function `unlock()` to deserialize the transaction data and unlock (transfer) the certain amount of token to the target address on target chain and completes the cross chain contract invocation.

-## 2. Deploying Contracts

-To realize implementation of cross chain features, developers need to make sure that:

-- The customized business logic contracts are deployed both on source chain and target chain
-- The cross chain methods in your business logic contracts should allow our Cross Chain Manager Contract to call
-- The mapping assets need to be bound before any cross chain transactions

-## 3. Testing Your Contracts

-We highly encourage project developers to test the business logic contract on testnet before launching on mainnet.
-If you want to test your contract on mainnet directly, you need to provide us with the business logic contract addresses and cross-chain methods both on source chain and target chain, so that we could maintain the whitelist of CCM contract, which is meant to guarantee the safety of cross chain process.

-Following are the tests required to be done before launching project:

--